 Kowhai Park castle mural

-For artwork on council-owned buildings, artists submit a proposal to the Public Art Steering Group.
+For artwork on council-owned buildings or land, artists submit a proposal to the Public Art Steering Group.
+The Public Art Steering Group is made up of passionate people from our community who have relevant expertise for public art decisions.

-The Public Art Steering Group is made up of people with expertise in the area of public art.
-The group uses its collective knowledge to assess proposals against Public Art Fund criteria.
+This group uses its collective knowledge to assess proposals against Public Art Fund criteria.

 Why we have this process